cagla-su/Arch-Linux-Post-Installation-Guide/README.md

-# Çıt's Arch Linux Post-Installation Guide - Thinkpad T490
+# Cutie Penguins' Arch Linux Post-Installation Guide - Thinkpad T490
 Hello!
 I wrote this guide for **[Thinkpad T490](https://psref.lenovo.com/syspool/Sys/PDF/ThinkPad/ThinkPad_T490/ThinkPad_T490_Spec.PDF) specifically**, however you can still follow **almost** all the steps if you don't have the same computer as I have.
 So, let's begin!

 ## Install AUR Helper